 Mr. Todd began his career as an investment banking analyst at Bank of America Merrill Lynch after graduating from the University of Texas with a BBA in the Business Honors program.

-Spencer Cox is the Co-Chief Executive Officer at Bedrock Energy Partners.
+Spencer Cox is the Chief Operating Officer at Bedrock Energy Partners.
 He oversees all daily operations, including production enhancements, drill and completion development, land management and geological efforts.

 Mr. Cox began his career as a Petroleum Engineer for Discovery Operating Inc. after graduating the University of Texas at Austin with a B.S. in Petroleum Engineering.
 After working for Discovery, he spent time as a Production Engineer with Kinder Morgan performing surveillance on Kinder Morgan’s SACROC CO2 tertiary recovery projects.
 Mr. Cox earned an MBA from the University of Houston Victoria and is a Licensed Professional Engineer in the State of Texas.